jonas089/inpigritas-2022/README.md

 Networking: Replace Flask with Sockets and build a Flask API on top.

 ## Implementation
-Inpigritas is a blockchain that can validate transfers and actions from a Genesis Block onwards. \
+Inpigritas is a blockchain transaction system that can validate actions from a Genesis Block onwards. \
 Every trusted peer needs to hold a copy of the Genesis Block on startup. \
 If a majority (n) of peers is hacked, the network is corrupt. \
 Example: n = 2/3 of total nodes operating. \